 Look for directional signs for Gate numbers to enter the installation.
 There are 10 gates accessing Fort Campbell.
 The only gates that are open 24/7 are gate 4, gate 7 and gate 10.

 All individuals who have valid military ID cards and CAC cards are no longer required to register their vehicles at vehicle registration.
-Individuals who do not have valid ID card or CAC card will still need to register for a visitors pass at the main registration office at gate 4..
-You would need to show vehicle registration, proof of insurance and valid driver's license.
+Individuals who do not have a valid ID card or CAC card will still need to register for a visitors pass at the main registration office at gate 4.
+You will need to show vehicle registration, proof of insurance and valid driver's license.
 Contact Visitor Control Centers for additional information at 270-798-5047.

 When you enter gate 4, you will go through the main intersection between Screaming Eagle Blvd and Bastogne Ave.
-Several signs will be posted to provide directions to Army Community Service (ACS) and Ka;lsu Replacement Company.
+Several signs will be posted to provide directions to Army Community Service and Kalsu Replacement Company.
 Pay attention to the road signs as there are several one way streets going toward Kalsu Replacement Company.
-For assistance with directions, contact Army Community Service, Information and Referral at 270-798-932/956-2935..
-Hours of Operation are Monday to Friday 7:30 to 4:00 p.m. or contact Kalsu Replacement at 270-798-2813 Hours of Operation 24/7.
+For assistance with directions, contact Army Community Service, Information and Referral at 270-798-9322/956-2935..
+Hours of Operation are Monday, Wednesday-Friday 7:30 a.m. to 4 p.m., Tuesday 9 a.m. to 4 p.m., or contact Kalsu Replacement at 270-798-2813 Hours of Operation 24/7.
+Kalsu Replacement Company is located at 6916 Desert Storm across from the La Pointe Medical Clinic.

 There are no bus shuttle services available on post.

 The Clarksville Transit Bus (CTS) service stops at five major locations on Fort Campbell, every hour, 6 days a week.
-Buses will enter Gate 4 and make stops at the Education Center, Library, Post Exchange, Commissary and across the street from Blanchfield Army Community Hospital.
+Buses will enter T.C.
+Freeman Gate (Gate 4) and make stops at the Education Center, Library, Post Exchange, Commissary and across the street from Blanchfield Army Community Hospital.
 Passengers are required to pay $1.50 fee good for the entire length of the ride and must have a valid military identification.
-For more information contact 931-553-2429 or visit their website at http://www.cityofclarksville.com/index.aspx?page=730
+For more information contact 931-553-2430 or visit their website at http://www.cityofclarksville.com/index.aspx?page=730

 There are several privately owned taxi cabs operated on and off the installation.
-Some taxi cabs have a flat fee for on post regardless of the distance.
-Fort Campbell ACS Relocation does not endorse or recommend any local taxi cabs company.
+Some taxi cabs have flat fees for on post regardless of the distance.
+Please call and get information before you make a decision to use their services.